ShayJordan/shay.github.io/_posts/2023-12-30-nineteen-years-of-kuk-sool-part-2.md

 <figure>
 	<a href="/images/KSW-Board.JPG"><img src="/images/KSW-Board.JPG"></a>
-	<figcaption>Me as a black belt breaking a board.</figcaption>
+	<figcaption>Me as a Black Belt breaking a board.</figcaption>
 </figure>

-Shortly after promoting to black belt, I introduced my new friend Tom from middle school to Kuk Sool, and Master Martin said that my introduction of a friend to Kuk Sool granted me access to the *Black Belt Club*.
+Shortly after promoting to Black Belt, I introduced my new friend Tom from middle school to Kuk Sool, and Master Martin said that my introduction of a friend to Kuk Sool granted me access to the *Black Belt Club*.
 The Black Belt Club met roughly once-a-month at the Halesworth Dojang and was there for students who wanted to take their training a little further than what's done in class, and to expand their knowledge beyond the curriculum.

 At my first Black Belt Club, we did some Korean Archery and we also practised acupressure -- and it was awesome.
 We got up to some really great stuff at these sessions, including some fantastic sessions on meditation and yoga which were led by our fantastic and dearly missed Master Alison.